 is a lock-down performance reflecting on Death, loss, and trauma caused by violation of human rights.

 Description: A threshold of my room is enclosed by a plain white cloth.
 A gashing slit in the cloth makes a way for my hand with prayer beads to enter on the other side – the side exposed to the viewers, while the rest of my body remains concealed behind the cloth.
 A prayer is performed.
 A prayer born out of cacophony of shrieks in the air.
 A way to come to terms with unbearable loss.
 The loss of dignity, faith, and the right to life itself.

-The context for the act is set in India.
-But it can be practically anywhere.
-The greatest of human migration in recent history took place in India during this pandemic.
-The plight of the workers is a result of a collective failure of a society or is it a “collective triumph”.
-We have triumphed in continuing the tradition of discriminating vulnerable group of society, resulting in un-imaginable mass misery where individual suffering is lost in numbers.
-Meanwhile in America a yet another Black man is murdered in a broad day light.
-Yes, in meanwhile one more life is taken – just for the sake of it.
+Context: The greatest of human migration in recent history took place in India during this pandemic.
+The plight of the migrant workers was a result of a systematic and collective failure of a seemingly democratic society to recognize and facilitate the most basic human rights for those at the bottom of the social ladder.
+In India's context, it would be fair to say that this systematic preservation of this ladder ornamented by cast, class, and religious-based discrimination is indeed a “collective triumph”.
+We have triumphed in continuing the tradition of discriminating against vulnerable groups of society, resulting in unimaginable mass misery where individual suffering is lost in numbers.
+Meanwhile, in America, yet another Black man is murdered - just because a black man's life is dispensable.

-This video-performance is not a homage to a particular incident or an individual.
-It is a reflection on the hopelessness risen by the haunting reality of living in a world where brutality of every possible dimension is widely accepted and accommodated by masses.
+Instead of being an homage to a particular incident or an individual this work is a reflection on the bleak and haunting reality of living in a world where the brutality of every possible dimension is widely accepted and accommodated by the masses.